Get started with MizzouApply here

 Courses are sequenced and semester-based.

-You can choose from a 2 year plan or 4 year plan.
 The majority of students take two classes per semester, and earn their master’s degrees in two years.

 Course work includes